Scurrlin/LC_Python_vs_CSharp/README.md

 ## Premise

-It is well documented that C++ is faster than Python when it comes to raw processing speed… but what about C#?
-Is C# also faster than Python?
-Does it use less memory than Python?
-This repository serves as the second entry in details my expedition through various algorithmic challenges with both languages, as well as the surprising insights I found at journey’s end.

-Do note that since this is a didactic project with a focus on C++, the solutions in C++ contain additional lines of code not found in the Python solutions.
+This repository serves as the second entry in my 3 part series comparing Python's LeetCode performance to that of C++, C#, and C. Since this is a didactic project with a focus on C# syntax, the solutions in C# contain additional lines of code not found in the Python solutions.
 These additional lines of code were not part of the submitted solutions.

 If you would like to skip to the comparative charts, [click here](#charts).